open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started/README.md

 Update the `Program.cs` file with the code from [Program.cs](./Program.cs):

-Run the application again (using `dotnet run`) and you should see the metric output from the console, similar to shown below:
+Run the application again (using `dotnet run`) and you should see the metric output from the console (metrics will be seen once the program ends), similar to shown below:

 **Note:** Metrics Console exporter does not output to the console immediately so you will end up seeing the metrics on the screen after the program has terminated.